Sacramento Surge

 The Sacramento Surge was a professional American football team that played in the World League of American Football (WLAF) in 1991 and 1992.
 The team played its first season at Hughes Stadium in Sacramento, and the second season in Hornet Stadium on the Sacramento State University campus.
 It was owned by Managing General Partner Fred Anderson and the General Manager was Michael F. Keller.
 In charge of Special Projects was Jack Youngblood, who also partnered with Joe Starkey and Ronnie Lott on Surge radio broadcasts on Sacramento radio station KRAK.

 The team was coached by former Buffalo Bills quarterback–head coach Kay Stephenson.
 Charlie Sumner was the defensive coordinator and Jim Haslett was a defensive assistant coach.

+The inaugural 1991 season was disappointing for the seven North American teams as none had a winning season, but 3-7 Sacramento managed to provide the only winning record over a Europe based team, 2-0 versus Frankfurt Galaxy, as this was the team they played twice, with the second win at the end of the regular season helping to eliminate Frankfurt Galaxy from the play-offs.
+Considered the WLAF's second best team, and having just won in Barcelona to secure the tie breaker, all 7-2 Frankfurt had to do was to beat the Surge at home in front of a sell-out crowd of 51,653.
+Yet, both the clouds and the Surge rained on the Galaxy parade into the semifinals.
+Two days later, the 9-0 London Monarchs dropped their home match against the Barcelona Dragons which made the Dragons clinch the play-offs instead.
+After winning the semifinals on US soil, both European franchises met again in Wembley for the World Bowl and a Monarchs shut-out over the Dragons.